Introduction to Blackjack

 The Origin of Blackjack Strategies

 The stage for beatable blackjack was set in the 1950s with the discovery of basic strategy.
-But perhaps more interesting is the fact that said strategy was invented by four men who had nothing to do with blackjack, or gambling for that matter.
+But perhaps more interesting is the fact that this strategy was invented by four men who had nothing to do with blackjack, or gambling for that matter.
 Herbert Maisel, Wilbert Cantey, Roger Baldwin, and James McDermott were all US Army engineers with a background in mathematics.

 It occurred to them that blackjack is based on dependent trials and players could gain an edge by keeping track of the dealt cards.
 The four men subsequently devised a mathematically optimal strategy for each possible player hand against each possible dealer card by using desk calculators.